-By mid-May 1966, George Scott was among the batting leaders, hitting .330, behind Tony Oliva and Baltimore's Robinson boys, Frank and Brooks.
+By mid-May 1966, George Scott was among the batting leaders, hitting .330, behind Tony Oliva and Baltimore's Robinson boys, Frank Robinson and Brooks Robinson.
 He was leading in home runs with 11, and was the talk around the league, many projecting him for Rookie of the Year.
 Future Hall of Famer Rick Ferrell, who watched Scott during the spring and first part of the regular season, expounded on his talents: "In all my years in baseball, I have never seen a player have a debut like Scott.
 He's amazing."5

 Scott was the majority choice of his peers to start at first base in the 37th All-Star game on July 12th at Busch Memorial Stadium.
 He beat out Norm Cash of the Tigers, 141 to 62.
 He proved a non-factor.
 He batted twice against future Hall of Famers Sandy Koufax and Jim Bunning, but popped out both times.
 The National League won the game by a 2-1 score in 10 innings.
 Pitchers were beginning to catch up with Scott and his strikeout count began to mount.
 "What happened is the pitchers and teams adjusted on me, and I didn't adjust to them quick enough.
 After the All-Star break they started throwing me a lot of change-ups and curve balls, and I didn't make the adjustment.
 I don't even know whether I was capable of making the adjustment at that time.
 All the leagues I had come up through, they threw me a lot of fastballs and I could hit that fastball," Scott explains.